 To order a vegan crunch wrap, simply say:

-“May I please have a crunch wrap supreme, with beans instead of meat, no cheese, no sour cream, and add potatoes?”
+“May I please have a crunch wrap supreme, with beans instead of meat, fresca style, and add guacamole and potatoes?”

 Voila!
 You’ll get the crunch wrap pictured below, and it’s delicious.
 Load up on the hot Fire sauce, or any sauces of your choice.